binarybottle/optimize_layouts/keyboards/README_keyboards.md

     bash slurm/slurm_array_submit.sh --moo --rescan
   ```

-  Following the example, 12 letters are optimally arranged in 12 available keys:
+  12 letters are then optimally arranged in 12 available keys (479,001,600 permutations)
+  for each of the 11,880 configurations above:

   ```
     ╭───────────────────────╮    ╭───────────────────────╮